Lester0142/DisBERT_WordBERT/README.md

 # DisBERT_WordBERT

 This repository contains the Python script for training a metaphor identification model that leverages BERT.
-The model is trained using a dataset in `.tsv` format, containing sentences with corresponding labels for metaphor identification.
-This script is designed to train the model, fine-tune it, and evaluate its performance using F1-score, Precision, and Recall metrics.
+The model is trained using a dataset in `.tsv` format, containing sentences with corresponding labels for word-level metaphor identification.
+This script is designed to train and fine-tune the model and evaluate its performance using F1-score, Precision, and Recall metrics.

 ## Prerequisites